ubclaunchpad/LP-website/handbook/onboarding/leads.md

 ### Meetings

-Leads meetings between all leads (technical and non-technical) should happen on a regular basis.
+Leads meetings between all leads (technical and non-technical) should happen on a weekly basis.
+These meetings should have a [sprint meetings](../project-management/sprints.md#sprint-meetings)-style meeting notes document set up for the year.
+During meetings:

-TODO: flesh out what we want meetings to be like
+* The **co-presidents** will provide club updates and discussion topics.
+* All **tech leads** will provide updates on their team's progress (including their designers).
+They should provide at least on highlight from their team for the week as well.
+* The **design lead** will provide other non-team design updates or thoughts not brought up by leads.
+They should also bring up updates and feedback they have heard from designers, and provide at least one highlight from the designers for the week.

+As everyone provides their updates, we should keep track of discussion topics to follow up on and spend the remainder of the meeting having any necessary discussions.

 ## Further Reading